 Finding Group Boards

-You can do a search on Pinterest for Group Boards in general, or narrow down the topic, such as Crochet Group Boards, Recipe Group Boards.
+You can do a search on Pinterest for Group Boards in general.
+It is also easy to narrow down the topic, such as Crochet Group Boards, Recipe Group Boards.
 Hint: Visit and browse other boards in your niche’ you might stumble upon a Group Board that way too.

 Influential Pinners in your Niche’

 These next resources that I have listed are more for educational purposes.
-If you are going to spend time starting a blog and building a website, then you might as well take some lessons too.
+However, I strongly suggest educating yourself.
+Starting a blogging website can be fun and challenging too.
 I am continually educating myself on this entire process.
-Please take a moment to learn some step-by-step things that can help you start off successful, or if you are already a success, it might not hurt to learn a few additional nuggets.
+Please take a moment to learn some step-by-step things that can help you start off successful.
+If you are already a success, it might not hurt to learn a few additional nuggets.

 Bonus Links to Influential Bloggers!

-I invested in these resources.
-I learned so much!
-They also have groups on Facebook!
+I invested in finding who the top bloggers were in my niche.
+Often, they also have groups on Facebook and other social media platforms!
 That is the coolest part.
-I have gotten to know them and have the ability to ask questions in our Facebook group and get answers right away.
+Getting to know them personally has been wonderful.
+I have the ability to ask questions in our Facebook group and get answers right away is amazing.
 They have been such a huge help!

 Search categories on Pingroupie: